Warning! All spoilers below are unmarked.

 - Not Quite Dead: After the survivors activate the shutdown sequence, she reappears restored to her Usami form and takes on the giant Junko.

 - Offscreen Moment of Awesome: Her battles with the Monobeasts are apparently epic in scale, but the player never gets to witness them in the main game.
-Possibly subverted if the "Miracle Girl Monomi" game is canon, but her ability to turn into Usami (and generally using techniques that are only partially displayed when Usami fought Alter Ego Junko's giant form) during those Monobeast fights throws that into question.
+Possibly subverted if the "Miracle Girl Monomi" game is canon, but her ability to turn into Usami and generally using techniques that are only partially displayed when Usami fought Alter Ego Junko's giant form during those Monobeast fights throws that into question.
 It's unclear if this is wishful thinking on her part or if she managed to reclaim her Usami form for short bursts to take on the Monobeasts.

 - O.O.C.
 Is Serious Business: She's less talkative and more defiant toward Monokuma in the final trial, and you even have to face her in the chapter's P.T.A. sequence.